Welcome to Treboeth History Society home page.

 We meet on the first Thursday of every month at St. Alban's Church Hall.

-Our next meet is on Thursday 1st August at 2.00pm - we'll review our book sofar
+Our next meet is on Thursday 3rd September at 2.00pm - Des Thomas talk on 'Life in the copper-works'

 or contact the secretary Ivor Williams Email: email@example.com or Tel: (01792) 413727

 We still have a few copies available of 'Treboeth' book cost £12